The rush to collect cryptocurrencies continues well into 2020.

 When And Why Was Litecoin Created?

 Litecoin was created on 7th Oct 2011 by Charlie Lee, an ex-Google employee.
 Litecoin was designed to complement Bitcoin by solving problems like concentrated mining pools and transaction timings.
-Charlie is very active on Twitter, and you can read his blog here.
+Charlie is very active on Twitter.

 Litecoin came from Bitcoin’s core code with some modifications.
 Charlie Lee modified the code and protocol in the way he considered best in order to achieve large-scale adoption of the currency.

 Lee wanted to reduce block confirmation timings of 10 minutes to 2.5 minutes so that a higher volume of transactions could be confirmed.

 By doing so, Lee enhanced the Litecoin transaction speed by 4X (when compared to Bitcoin).